 Improving automated captions

-Automatic Speech Recognition has improved in recent years, but some inaccuracies, especially with specialist terminology, will remain.
-Staff are not expected to manually edit captions or transcripts that are automatically created and access to video content should not be restricted where it has not been possible to eliminate errors.
-There is a quick guide to editing captions, including how to export captions for staff who wish to do this.
-If editing captions quickly, rather than aiming to eliminate all errors, focus on correcting those that most affect meaning in key parts of a lecture, for key terminology, and for maths notation/formulae.
+Automatic Speech Recognition has improved in recent years, but some inaccuracies will remain.
+Staff are not expected to manually edit captions or transcripts that are automatically created, and access to video content should not be restricted where it has not been possible to eliminate errors.
+There is a quick guide to editing captions including how to export captions for staff who wish to do this.
+Adding detailed lecture notes or scripts, and using PowerPoint slides to summarise key points and explain new terminology can mitigate for captions that are not fully accurate.

 Describing visual content